tagline: From openSUSE

 - Accept the installation.
 The root password will be asked (Note: the first time install will take some time because data packages which are quite large but very stable need to be installed as well.
 Better to do it in a marina with Wifi than at Sea).

 As some plugins have been integrated in the main OpenCPN package, some package names have changed and some have been removed.
-For that reason, it is simpler to delete the existing OpenCPN 4.x package which provides 4.0 in a first step.
-Then to install the new OpenCPN-4.x which provides 4.2 and all the corresponding plugins.
+For that reason, it is simpler to delete the existing OpenCPN 4.x packages (main App, Plugins and libwx in a first step.
+Then to install the new OpenCPN-4.x which provides 4.6 and all the corresponding plugins.
 The only side effect of that method is that you will need to re-download the data packages which are quite large.

 WX common issue "...WXU_3.0 not defined in file libw ..."